-Jo Piazza is an award-winning journalist, editor, digital content strategist and author.
-She wrote the instant international bestseller, The Knockoff , and her latest book How to be Married was released this week!
-We asked Jo a few questions about heartbreak and she shared all the post-breakup rituals that helped her stay #onthemend.
+Jo Piazza is an award-winning journalist, author, and podcaster.
+She wrote the international bestseller, The Knockoff, and her latest book How to be Married is all about what she learned from real women on five continents about the first year of marriage.
+She also hosts the podcast Committed, which is all about what happens after “I do.”
+We asked Jo a few questions about heartbreak and she shared all the post-breakup rituals that helped her heal.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?